neogeo-technologies/OneTjs/README.md

 ### Prerequisites

-Python 3.5 ou supérieur (PyYAML 4 needs at least Python 2.7 or Python 3.5) Debian
+Python 3.5 or higher (PyYAML 4 needs at least Python 2.7 or Python 3.5) Debian

 ### Installation